godotengine/godot-docs/classes/class_texture3d.rst

 Description
 -----------

-Texture3D is a 3-dimensional texture that has a width, height, and depth.
+Texture3D is a 3-dimensional :ref:`Texture<class_Texture>` that has a width, height, and depth.
+See also :ref:`TextureArray<class_TextureArray>`.

+**Note:** ``Texture3D``\ s can only be sampled in shaders in the GLES3 backend.
+In GLES2, their data can be accessed via scripting, but there is no way to render them in a hardware-accelerated manner.

 Properties
 ----------